-Also called leaffolder.
-The adult moths are about the length of your fingernail and have brownish zig-zag lines on the wings.
+Also called leaffolder, the adult moths are about the length of your fingernail and have brownish zig-zag lines on the wings.
 Eggs are usually laid at the tip of the leaf.
 Caterpillars fold a rice leaf around themselves and attach the leaf margins together with silk strands.
-They then feed inside the tubular folded leaf creating longitudinal whitish and transparent streaks on the blade.
+Then they feed inside the tubular folded leaf creating longitudinal whitish and transparent streaks on the blade.
 Sometimes, leaves are folded from tip to basal part.
-Presence of disc-shaped ovoid eggs laid singly or of fecal matter are also signs of infection.
+Presence of disc-shaped eggs laid singly or of fecal matter are also signs of infection.

 Rice leaffolders occur in all rice environments and are more abundant during the rainy seasons.
 High humidity, shady areas of the field, and the presence of grassy weeds from rice fields and surrounding borders favor the development of the pest.
 Expanded rice areas with irrigation systems, multiple rice cropping and insecticide-induced resurgences are important factors in the insect’s abundance.
 Heavy use of fertilizer encourages rapid multiplication of the insect.
 In tropical rice areas, they are active year-round, whereas in temperate countries they are active from May to October.
 Optimum temperature and humidity are 25-29°C and 80%, respectively.
 The young and green rice plants are more severely infested.

-Make use of light traps to attract and collect adults.
-Also the protection and release of natural enemies, like egg parasitoid wasps (Trichogrammatidae), spiders, predatory beetles, frogs and dragon flies or entomopathogenic fungi and viruses provides helpful.
-Spread of neem leaves randomly in the field deters adults from laying eggs.
+Five to six releases of the egg parasitoid Trichogramma chilonis (100,000 adults/ha) starting from 15 days after planting is effective and economical.
+Also the protection of natural enemies, like spiders, predatory beetles, frogs and dragon flies.
+Pathogenic fungi or bacteria and also some viruses provides good population control.
+Spread of Neem leaves randomly in the field deters adults from laying eggs.

 Always consider an integrated approach with preventive measures together with biological treatments if available.
 If infestations are high (>50%) during booting stage, spray flubendiamide @ 0.1ml or chlorantraniliprole @ 0.3ml/l of water.
 Other insecticides based on chlorpyriphos, chlorantraniliprole, indoxacarb, azadirachtin, gamma- or lamda-cyhalothrin are also helpful, particularly if infestation is severe.
+Other insecticides include alpha-cypermethrin, abamectin 2% to kill the larvae.
 Care should be taken not to use chemicals causing resurgence of the insect.